 Yesterday, I saw a student who was eating waakye (boiling of rice and beans together) with egg, fried fish, fried plantain, macaroni, gari, and cabbage.
-Instead of the usual bottle of coke, I saw him interjecting eating with water.
+Instead of a bottle of coke, I saw him drinking water alongside.
 The commonest eating habit one will observe at the Bush Canteen is a student eating and sipping a bottle of soft drink at the same time.
 I have also observed that some students prefer to take a bottle of coke when thirsty rather than a sachet or a bottle of water.

 The first reason I conjured for this eating habit was the false premise that a potpourri of food is a show of wealth.
 Indeed, in a country where potbelly used to be construed as a sign of wealth, one will not be surprised to find university students hazardously combining unrelated foods as an index of wealth.